MicrosoftDocs/learn/learn-pr/azure/perform-advanced-data-transformation-in-azure-databricks/includes/5-summary-and-cleanup.md

 ### Delete the Azure Databricks instance

-Navigate to the Azure portal.
+1. Navigate to the Azure portal.
-Navigate to the Resource Group that contains your Azure Databricks instance.
+2. Navigate to the Resource Group that contains your Azure Databricks instance.
-Select **Delete resource group**.
+3. Select **Delete resource group**.
-Type the name of the resource group in the confirmation text box.
+4. Type the name of the resource group in the confirmation text box.
-Select Delete.
+5. Select **Delete**.